dwslab/melt/README.md

 ### OAEI Track Repository
 The [`TrackRepository`](/matching-eval/src/main/java/de/uni_mannheim/informatik/dws/ontmatching/matchingeval/tracks/TrackRepository.java)
-checks whether the required ontologies and alignmens are available in the internal buffer; if data is missing, it is automatically downloading and caching it for the next access.
+checks whether the required ontologies and alignments are available in the internal buffer; if data is missing, it is automatically downloading and caching it for the next access.

 Exemplary call using the `TrackRepository`: